 Determining whether the lights are factory fitted or not is really simple – you can tell from a mile away.
 If the light beam is focused nicely, with clear edges around the reflector its not a home job.
 Those that just whack a new set of LED or HID globes in end up with a light reflector that is lit up like the moon, with no clear reflection onto the road.

 As this is a pet hate of mine, I’ve taken a habit of making note of what cars come factory fitted with LED or HID headlights, and there aren’t a huge number of 4WD’s on the road that do.
 When you see a 10 year old Land Cruiser, or Commodore, or Triton pass you with giant white moon looking lights, its a dead giveaway that they have illegal lights.
+Lets make this really clear; LED headlights are not legal in Australia just by converting the globe.

 There are 32 ways to make your 4WD illegal, and running incorrectly done HID or LED’s is one of them.